marypiper/WIB_scRNA-seq/lessons/SC_clustering_analysis.md

 ***

-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+*This lesson has been developed by Mary Piper.
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

+* *The materials used in this lesson were derived from work that is Copyright © [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+All HBC instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*
+* *Adapted from the lessons by [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/) with contributions from Mary Piper, Radhika Khetani, Meeta Mistry, Rory Kirchner, and Lorena Pantano.*
 * *A portion of these materials and hands-on activities were adapted from the [Satija Lab's](https://satijalab.org/) [Seurat - Guided Clustering Tutorial](https://satijalab.org/seurat/pbmc3k_tutorial.html)*